gschramm/parallelproj/docs/source/installation.rst

    parallelproj can not only project numpy CPU arrays, but also **cupy GPU arrays** (no memory transfer between host and GPU needed).
 To enable the latter, you have to install the cupy package as well.

-To install cupy (optional and only if you have a CUDA GPU) from conda-forge, run
+To install parallelproj and cupy (optional and only if you have a CUDA GPU) from conda-forge, run

 .. tab-set::